-

 Data connectors are the lifeblood of great analysis

 Without data connectors, great performance analysis just isn’t possible.
-Can you imagine trying to manually review the performance dashboards for 500 different platforms?
+Can you imagine trying to manually review the performance dashboards for 500 different data sources?
 No, thank you.

 Those connectors need to be properly built and maintained, too.
 Otherwise you’re likely to spend countless hours (and money) fixing broken dashboards and suffering from the Sunday Scaries.